microsoftgraph/microsoft-graph-docs/api-reference/beta/api/permissiongrantpolicy-post-excludes.md

 ### Response

 Here is an example of the response.

 > **Note:** The response object shown here might be shortened for readability.
 All the properties will be returned from an actual call.

 <!-- {
   "blockType": "response",
+  "truncated": true,
   "@odata.type": "microsoft.graph.delegatedPermissionClassification"
 } -->